sy-shao/DDMAP-WMHHGCN/README.md

 python main_5cv.py
 This script performs 5-fold cross-validation for drug–disease–miRNA association prediction under the predefined experimental settings.
 # 4. Get result
-After running main_5cv.py, the experimental results are automatically saved in the project directory.
+After running `main_5cv.py`, the experimental results are automatically saved in the project directory.
-Two result files will be generated: cv_summary_results.csv contains the averaged performance metrics over five folds for each negative sampling setting (DN, 1LN, 2LN, and MN). cv_detailed_results.csv contains the detailed results for each individual fold and for all training epochs.
+Two result files will be generated:

+- **cv_summary_results.csv**: contains the averaged performance metrics over five folds for each negative sampling setting (DN, 1LN, 2LN, and MN).
+- **cv_detailed_results.csv**: contains the detailed results for each individual fold and for all training epochs.

 Both files record the performance of all training epochs.
 The final training epoch corresponds to the last row in the file.

 In our implementation, the best-performing model is selected from 50 epochs before the final training epoch.
-Therefore:
-Best epoch = (Final epoch number − 50)
+**Best epoch = (Final epoch number − 50)**

 Users can locate the row corresponding to this epoch in the result file to obtain the reported best performance.